 We will be on board the M/V Puk-uk, a 72-foot vessel custom-built for Alaska charters.
 The Puk-uk has an advanced electronic stabilization system, high railings around the deck plus a large number of other safety features, four staterooms, two heads (bathrooms) with showers, a washer and dryer, and a galley with a full-time cook.

-Day 3 (June 10): We’ll make our way back to Adak, birding along the way.
-We hope to spend additional time in Little Tanaga Pass with the Whiskered Auklets.
+Day 3 (June 4): We’ll make our way back to Adak, birding along the way.
+We hope to spend additional time in Little Tanaga Pass with the Whiskered Auklets either on this day or the following morning.

 The itinerary may be changed if weather conditions create unsafe or very uncomfortable conditions at sea.
 For example, in 2016 we went to Adak Strait instead of Seguam Pass and still saw Short-tailed Albatross, Whiskered Auklets, and Red-legged Kittiwakes.

-TOUR FEE: $2750.
+TOUR FEE: $2650.
 The tour fee includes all meals from breakfast on Day 2 to lunch on Day 4.
 It does not include transportation to and from Adak.
+This is a preliminary price and may change.

 GROUP SIZE: This trip is limited 9 participants.